 On the first day of March 1811, in the Spanish province of East Florida, white plantation owner Zephaniah Kingsley put his signature on a document that forever changed the life of a young African woman.
 The document was a manumission paper which ensured her legal freedom.
 The young woman, a native of Senegal whom Kingsley had purchased in a slave market in Havana, Cuba, was his eighteen-year-old wife and the mother of his three children.
-That paper not only marked the beginning of the young woman's freedom in the New World, it was also the beginning of the written record of a remarkable life.
+That paper not only marked the beginning of the young woman's freedom in North America, it was also the beginning of the written record of a remarkable life.
 Her name was Anna Madgigine Jai Kingsley.

 A free woman, Anna Kingsley petitioned the Spanish government for land, and land grant records show that in 1813 she was granted title to five acres on the St. Johns River.
 The property was located across the river from her husband's plantation, Laurel Grove, south of today's Jacksonville.
 Anna purchased goods and livestock to begin a business--and she purchased slaves.
 She became one of a significant number of free people of African descent in East Florida.
 They included farmers, craftsmen, and members of a black militia.
 Some of these people, like Anna, owned slaves.
 Although slavery was supported, Spanish race policies encouraged manumission and self-purchase and slavery was not necessarily a permanent condition.
 The free black population held certain rights and privileges and they had opportunities to take an active part in the economic development of the colony.
 Anna Kingsley was determined to be an independent businesswoman, selling goods and poultry to neighboring settlers.